contao/docs/docs/manual/site-structure/pages-as-central-elements/access-denied.en.md

 ---
 title: '403 Access denied'
-description: 'This page is called if a member is logged in but does not have the necessary access rights to access a protected page.
+description: 'This page is rendered if a member is logged in, but does not have the necessary access rights to access a protected page.
 You can choose to use the page as a regular page and display a hint or automatically redirect the visitor to another page.'
 url: "site-structure/access-denied"